-- •Replacement chassis for hot water or steam heat applications will provide heating working with a heat coil.
-With this system the water or steam supplied to the coil must be warm enough to provide heating.
+- •A 'cooling only' unit will not have a 'HEAT' position. - •Replacement chassis with electric heating option will have the heating element built into the chassis. - •A heat pump will have reverse cycle heating with back-up electric heat built into the chassis. - •Replacement chassis for hot water or steam heat applications will provide heating working with a heat coil.
+Some units will include an optional 'aquastat'.
+With this option the water supplied to the coil must be warm enough to provide heating, (at least 100° F).
 This is a function of the main building system and cannot be controlled at the unit.
-If the unit fails to provide heating check to see if the building is supplying heat to the unit. - •Open the cabinet control door.
-Locate the "COOL', 'OFF', 'HEAT' switch.
+If the unit fails to provide heating check to see if the building is supplying heat to your unit. - •(See FIG. 5) Open the cabinet control door.
+Locate the "COOL', 'OFF', 'HEAT' and the 'FAN' 'HI' 'LO' push button switches.
 Push the switch on the unit control panel to the 'HEAT' position.
-The room side fan will turn on. - •Adjust the temperature set point above room temperature warm air should blow from the cabinet supply air grille.
+For most models the room side fan will turn on.
+For units with factory 'cycling fan' and/or aquastat option the room side fan will not turn on until the thermostat calls for heating and heat is available at the heat coil. - •Setting the switch on the control panel to the 'Heat' position and setting the desired temperature activates heating operation.
+When heating, the 'LO' fan position is recommended.
+Adjust the temperature set point above room temperature warm air should blow from the cabinet supply air grille.
 The unit will activate the heat automatically to maintain the set room temperature.
 As in cooling turn the thermostat knob to 'WARMER' or 'COOLER' as desired - •Pushing the control switch to the indicated 'OFF' position will shut all systems down.